Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 Schwarzkopf BlondMe Bond Enforcing Premium Lightener 9+

 This powder bleach promises to deliver results in just one session, which is unlikely for dark hair.
-With easy to control lift levels that reach up to 9 levels on both natural and colored hair, Schwarzkopf’s bleach gives ash blonde to platinum shades without an overpowering bleachy scent.
+With easy-to-control lift levels that reach up to 9 levels on both natural and colored hair, Schwarzkopf’s bleach gives ash blonde to platinum shades without an overpowering bleachy scent.

 Price: $40.95 (900g)